Freddie Freeman Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Angels pitching staff ranks 10th in MLB.

-- The Angels have a 4.31 team ERA that ranks 17th among all league pitching staffs.
+- The Angels' 4.39 team ERA ranks 18th across all league pitching staffs.

-- The Angels rank 13th in baseball in home runs allowed (96 total, 1.1 per game).
+- Angels pitchers combine to give up 101 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- The righty's most recent appearance was on Saturday against the Arizona Diamondbacks, when he tossed six innings, surrendering five earned runs while allowing three hits.
+- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the left-hander tossed six innings, surrendering two earned runs while giving up three hits.

-- In 13 games this season, the 27-year-old has put up an ERA of 4.29, with 9 strikeouts per nine innings.
-Opponents are batting .230 against him.
+- In 15 games this season, the 24-year-old has a 3.72 ERA and 11.3 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.